haskell-org/summer-of-haskell/content/index.md

 mathematics to solve difficult technological problems, delivering practical solutions tailored to our clients’ needs.
 Haskell and other functional programming languages are key tools we use in providing these solutions.

+[IOHK](https://iohk.io/) is a technology company committed to using peer-to-peer technologies to provide financial services to the three billion people who don't have them.
+We implement our first-principles cryptographic research in Haskell and we are committed to the development of the Haskell ecosystem.

 [Tweag I/O](http://tweag.io) is a network of software innovation labs across Europe.
 We develop novel solutions and products for our clients around the